 (Those versed in English history might object that Mary II, who reigned 1689-1694, is missing in this list, which would make the number six instead of five.
 But I had that covered.
 I quoted a reference work which said that her reign was jointly with her husband William III and “the administration was exclusively in the hands of William.”
 So she doesn’t count.)

 I noted that in 1 Chronicles 2:21 the granddaughter of Manasseh married into the family of Judah from which King David was descended.
 Centuries later the throne of David was transplanted when the daughter of the king of Judah married into the royal family which now rules in Britain, modern Manasseh.
 Almost the same circumstances, but in reverse.
-I was just amazed.

 Then I gave the coup de grace, a point which I titled in my paper “The Sting,” because I thought it so elegant.
 Of all of the kings of Israel and Judah, there was only one whose name was the same as one of Israel’s tribes.
-That was king Manasseh of Judah, descendant of David, the longest-ruling king of either house.
-And it was because of king Manasseh that the house of Judah went into captivity (according to the authors of the Bible).
+That was king Manasseh of Judah, the longest-ruling king of either house.
+It was because of king Manasseh that the house of Judah went into captivity (according to the authors of the Bible).
 “Surely this came upon Judah at the command of the Lord, to remove them out of his sight, for the sins of Manasseh, according to all that he had done” (2 Kgs 24:3; 2 Kgs 21:11; 23:26; and Jer 15:4).

 Finally, in any argument challenging a paradigm it is necessary not only to make a positive case for the new view but also to offer an explanation for why the mistaken idea formerly seemed convincing.
 I had that covered too.
 I closed on this note: